We are in the process of adding our new printable recipes cards to all recipes - stay tuned!

 STEPS

-1. Remove skin and mash potato with a fork (microwave to heat if it’s cold).
-Add all other ingredients.
-And stir.
-Top with your favorite nut butter for your healthy fat and I added a little granola and unsw coconut to give it that sweet potato casserole topping feel.
+3. Top with your favorite nut butter for your healthy fat and I added a little granola and unsw coconut to give it that sweet potato casserole topping feel.

 Notes: Don’t skip the fat on this one.
 The vitamin A found in sweet potatoes is a fat-soluble vitamin, so you need that fat for proper nutrient absorption.
 Vitamin A is also vital for a healthy liver, immune system, heart, kidneys, and thyroid function.
 What a yummy way to enjoy it.
 If you’re nut-free, 1 T of grass-fed butter would be a delish swap.